AnSyn/imagery-implementation/README.md

 export default IMAGERY_SETTINGS;
 ```
 and import it in your `app.component.ts`
+for more information about the settings object [click here](https://github.com/AnSyn/ansyn/wiki/Setting)
 ```typescript
 import { Component } from '@angular/core';
 import { IMapSettings } from '@ansyn/imagery';